Simply explained, hip dysplasia in dogs is the name for a hip joint that hasn’t developed correctly.

-With Honest Paws Pain Relief CBD Dog Treats, you can help ease whatever pain they may feel in their hips or anywhere else in their body and give them comfort without the excess pills and whatnot.
+With Honest Paws Pain Relief CBD Dog Treats, you can help ease whatever discomfort they may feel in their hips or anywhere else in their body.

 We know this treat can’t cure cancer or diseases, and we are not encouraging you to stop all the medicine prescribed to your dog (that’s up to your vet), but it can help them feel better and lead an easier life (in all seasons) like all doggies should.

 PLUS it helps with their stress as well and is always great to carry when traveling with a nervous pet.

 Honest Paws Restore CBD Dog Treats

 Their digestive health sometimes fails them causing them to be nauseous or unable to eat certain foods.
 They might be allergic or have skin allergies with dry, itchy skin; some even have seizures and epilepsy.